Student Responsibilities & FAQ

 In the Area of Scholarly Concentration program, students are required to develop a research project with a Northwestern University faculty mentor.
-Visit the Fields of Research page to learn more about the many opportunities available.

 Students will work closely with a Northwestern University faculty mentor to:

 - Develop the project and submit a formal proposal.

 - Discuss the project with their AOSC thesis adviser prior to submitting a proposal in February of the M1 year.
 (Student proposals cannot be taken directly from a faculty mentor’s grant proposal.)
 The individualized nature of the project and the role of both the student and mentor should be directly discussed.